 - SPAN 7393: U.S. Spanish: Sociolinguistic Aspects

-Courses will be taught in 50% face-to-face and 50% hybrid format.
+Courses will be taught hybrid format or online.

 Description of Courses